-With reference to investors, Law Decree 145/2013 clarified that the notes may be subscribed by a single underwriter provided that it qualifies as a qualified investor (investitore qualificato) under Legislative Decree No. 58 of 24 February 1998.
+With reference to investors, Law Decree 145/2013 clarified that the notes may be subscribed by a single underwriter provided that it qualifies as a qualified investor (investitore qualificato) under Legislative Decree No. 58 of 24 February 1998 (as amended, the "Financial Act").
 Although this is merely a clarification, it clearly indicates the general trend toward liberalising the Italian finance industry by allowing the structuring of simpler securitisations.